 If there is more than one relevant product for the search term, then you’ll compete for placement.
 Two factors decide the placement position,

 - Amazon CPC: The CPC price is the highest a bidder is willing to pay for a keyword.

-- Quality factor: The quality of an Amazon ad is measured by the probability of a customer clicking on it.
-This takes into account the ad’s applicable click history, as soon as it’s been active for awhile.
+- Quality factor: The quality of Amazon ads is measured by the probability of a customer clicking on it.
+This takes into account the ad’s applicable click history, as soon as it’s been active for a while.

 The higher your Amazon CPC bid, the higher your ad will be placed when you’re competing with advertisements of the same quality.
 Regarding the quality, the higher the quality of your ads, the lesser you’ll need to bid for your ad to appear in the first position.

 Customer Search Terms and Keywords